pemcg/mastering-automation-addendum-for-cloudforms-4.6/miscellaneous_updates/chapter.md

 Ruby Automate methods run in a fully privileged mode by default, and are not subject to the in-built CloudForms or ManageIQ role-based access control.
 In most cases this is desirable, as automate workflows often need privileged access to objects such as a VMware vCenter external management system, and this is why the **Automation -> Automate** section of the WebUI is restricted to admin-level user roles.

-In some cases however admins are required to write Ruby methods that less privileged users will run (for example a dynamic service dialog method), and in this situation it can be advantageous to conditionally enable RBAC so that VMDB searches are always performed in the correct user context.
+In some cases however admins are required to write Ruby methods that less privileged users will run to display visible objects, for example when populating a dynamic service dialog element.
+In this situation it can be advantageous to conditionally enable RBAC so that VMDB searches are always performed in the correct user context.

 CloudForms 4.5 (ManageIQ *Fine*) introduced three new `$evm` methods to facilitate this:

 ``` ruby